 From Kyushu-style tonkotsu made with long-simmered pork bone broth, to simple soy sauce based soup, you can now get your ramen fix in all sorts of forms in London.
 From traditional Japanese restaurants to places doing something a bit different, here’s our pick of where to grab a steaming bowl of thin wheat noodles in broth.
 It's the best ramen joints in London.

 The best ramen in London

-The flavours are bold; the dining room is tightly packed; the staff are friendly.
-Bone Daddies is a gusty New York-style ramen bar with blaring rock music and a range of seriously rich ramen dishes.
-It specialises in chicken bone broth options, the Tantanmen 2 a stand-out blending Chinese wheat noodles with sesame and chilli.
+The flavours are bold, the dining room’s tightly packed and the staff are friendly at Bone Daddies: a gusty New York-style noodle joint with blaring rock music and some seriously rich ramen.
+We’re sold on the chicken bone broth specialities, especially the standout Tantanmen 2 with wheat noodles, sesame and chilli.